alankarartist/ALALARM/README.md

 # AlAlarm

-A script to set alarm for a particular time, which will be triggered with a GUI at that particular time.
+A script to set alarm for a particular time, which will be triggered with a GUI at that set time.

 ## Installation